-The validity of the issuance of the common stock offered hereby will be passed upon for us by Clifford Chance US LLP, New York, New York, and for the underwriter by Hogan & Hartson LLP, and the legal matters described under "Material Federal Income Tax Consequences" in the accompanying prospectus will be passed upon by Greenberg Traurig, LLP, New York, New York.
+The validity of the issuance of the common stock offered hereby will be passed upon for us by Venable LLP, Baltimore, Maryland.
+Certain other matters will be passed on for us by Skadden, Arps, Slate, Meagher & Flom LLP, New York and the legal matters described under "Material United States Federal Income Tax Consequences" will be passed upon by Greenberg Traurig, LLP, New York, New York.
+Hogan & Hartson LLP will act as counsel and will pass on certain legal matters for the underwriters.